 These days, the PC is basically a toaster.
 It's not a source of interest in and of itself -- it's a tool for getting a job done.

 My toaster makes toast.
-And my computer allows me to consume media, use social networks, and edit photos.
+And my computer allows me to consume media, use social networks, edit photos.

-The market has shifted far, far away from people who were interested in computers to folks who simply use them to complete a task.
+The market has shifted far, far away from people who were interested in computers themselves to folks who simply use them to complete a task.

 In my mind, that makes the PC something you simply replace when it breaks -- just another household appliance that is purchased for logical (as in, not emotional) reasons.